THE FREE LANCE

 He didn't realize until the "late 1970s" that Rondeau was "quite a piece of history."

-"I wish my teacher was still alive so I could tell him but I'm sure he knows," Cleveland explained.
+"I wish my teacher was still alive so I could tell him” that he visited “but I'm sure he knows," Cleveland explained.
 He "hiked in here in 1976 + died in his tent with a camera on his chest of a heart attack."

 The Ouluska lean-to when the author visited in 2015.
 The Cold River can be seen in the background, right.
 Originally built in 1959, it was re-built in 2018.
 Photo credit: JB Nicholas.